SAP/spartacus-docs/_pages/dev/tag-management-system.md

 ```

 In the example above, we are just providing which events should be collected by each of the configured TMS solutions.
+We are also enabling both GTM and AELP to run in parallel.

 ### Customizations